Is there a magic formula for how to raise successful children?

 13. Let Them Decide Where to go to College.
 You are a third generation Gator, but the fashion marketing program at FSU is better; get over it and let the child go to FSU.

 14. Do Not Involve Them in your Divorce.
 It is not their fault your relationship failed, but they blame themselves.
+Even though you could be working with a helpful lawyer that provides useful insight similar to peters and may no divorce is a smooth transition.
 You must love your children more than you dislike your former spouse.
 Keep them out of the drama.
 Show respect to the other parent.
 Be an adult.

 16. Give Them Access to Experiences.
 Successful children often have access to experiences beyond the classroom.
 They are involved in sporting teams, Girl Scouts and Boy Scouts, 4-H, vacations, and cultural experiences.
 This does not always require tons of money.
 Young kids can learn as much exploring the beaches of free, local parks as they can on lavish vacations.

 There you have it.
 Common factors of success that have been observed by educators with 150 years of experience.

 Cheers to you for wanting to raise children that will succeed.
 Cheers to their success.